jkomoros/boardgame/TUTORIAL.md

 }
 ```

 This is our Legal method.
 We embed `moves.CurrentPlayer`, but add on our own logic.
 That's why we call `m.CurrentPlayer.Legal` first, since we want to extend our "superclass".
-In general you should always call the Legal method of your super class, as even moves.Base includes important logic in its Legal implementation.
+In general you should always call the Legal method of your super class, as even moves.Default includes important logic in its Legal implementation.

 ```
 func (m *MoveHideCards) Apply(state boardgame.State) error {